Intercommunal conflict in Mandatory Palestine: Boycott and revolt

 The 1936–1939 Arab revolt in Palestine was influenced by the Qassamite rebellion which broke out following the killing of Izz ad-Din al-Qassam in 1935, as well as a declaration issued by the Grand Mufti of Jerusalem, Amin al-Husseini on 16 May 1930 calling for the date to be commemorated as 'Palestine Day', in addition to calling for a general strike to begin on the same day.

 The general strike which broke out lasted from April to October 1936, when it was called off by the Higher Arab Committee (HAC).
 The revolt which followed consisted of two distinct phases.
 The first phase was directed primarily by the primarily urban HAC and was focused mainly on strikes and other forms of political protest.
 By October 1936, these efforts had been quashed by the British administration using a combination of political concessions, international diplomacy (involving the rulers of Iraq, Saudi Arabia, Transjordan and Yemen) and the threat of martial law.
 In response, the second phase of the revolt started to emerge late in 1937, in which Arab guerillas operating primarily from the countryside increasingly targeted British forces.
 In response, the British outlawed the HAC, arresting many of its members, and went on the offensive; British forces pushed into rebel strongholds and "virtually annihilated them" after coercing the rural population into collaborating with them.
 Punishments were liberally meted out to rebels and suspected accomplices, with the British utilizing a combination of house demolitions, crop burnings and mass imprisonment.
 By summer 1939, the British, assisted by the Haganah, had largely suppressed the revolt.

 According to government sources, over the course of the revolt 2,000 Arabs were killed in combat with the British, 108 were hanged, and 961 died because of what was termed in the reports as "gang and terrorist activities".
 In an analysis of British government statistics, historian Walid Khalidi estimates 19,792 casualties for the Arabs, with 5,032 dead: 3,832 killed by the British and 1,200 dead because of involvement in "terrorism", and 14,760 wounded.
-Over ten percent of the adult male Palestinian Arab population between 20 and 60 was killed, wounded, imprisoned or exiled during the revolt, while stimates of the number of Palestinian Jews killed range from 91 to several hundred.
+Over ten percent of the adult male Palestinian Arab population between 20 and 60 was killed, wounded, imprisoned or exiled during the revolt, while estimates of the number of Palestinian Jews killed range from 91 to several hundred.

 The Arab revolt in Palestine was unsuccessful, and its consequences affected the outcome of the 1947–1949 Palestine war.
 It led to the British administration giving crucial support to Zionist paramilitaries such as the Haganah, whereas on the Palestinian Arab side, the revolt forced Amin al-Husseini, the main Palestinian Arab leader of the period to flee into exile along with his associates.